MarkPearlCoZa/Blog_General/_posts/2017-07-07-Immigration-Questions-New-Zealand.md

 **Please note this may not be up-to-date, but may be a handy guide if you have questions about moving from South Africa to New Zealand**

+# Before you make the leap

+## How long did the process of emigrating take from conception to arrival?

+For us it was fairly quick.
+We got our work visa within 2 months of applying, and I was in Auckland within 5 months.
+There is a difference between getting a work visa and residency.
+If we were waiting for residency it would have taken a lot longer.
+It seems that the general pattern is that people get the work visa first, come over and work and apply for residency once in the country.

+## If you are offered a job, what availability is expected by the employers.

+**Do they expect you to be available within a month for two?
+If so, is it better to start the process prior to looking for a job?**

+Generally they would like you as soon as possible.
+I believe it varies from employer to employer.
+For me my employer was patient and waited the few months it took.

+I would recommend going the work visa route first... which means not starting the process until you have work.

+## Can you update your application at a later stage to reflect that you have found work after submitting your EOI

+**I see that you are able to submit an expression of interest without having a job.
+Do you know if you can update your application at a later stage to reflect that you have found one?
+Would an application without a job prejudice a later application?**

+I don't believe you can.
+But I'm not sure.
+You can always re-submit but there may be charges for this.
+Again I'm not sure.

+## What about pets?

+**Did you take any pets with you?
+Is it feasible, on a single salary, to find a property around Auckland with a garden able to house them?
+(I don't mind a longer commute if it is further out).**

+I did not take pets.
+I believe it is expensive to get them over.
+It's also substantially harder to find rentals that allow you to take pets.
+Last I heard a rentals were costing $20 more per week for pets.
+But again I'm not sure because I didn't have one.

+## Do you use a consultant for immigrating

+**Do I recall correctly that you managed the process yourself and did not use a consultant/agent?
+Is this because you had a job offer quite early in the process.
+Do you know if it is advisable to use a consultant?
+They claim to provide better outcomes**

+We used a consultant to help us with the work visa.
+We did the residency visa application on our own.
+It was useful having someone show us what to fill in where.
+It's a cost vs. effort thing.
+If the cost is not a big factor I would go the consultant route.
+That said, it is possible to do it all on your own - just can be a little daunting.

 # Arrival in Auckland

 What to avoid bringing into New Zealand